Example 1 - Calling up exchange rates

 This example describes how you can retrieve exchange rates with a REST call action and process them further in Intrexx.

 The retrieval of exchange rates is triggered by clicking on the "Get rates" button in the "Exchange rates" application.
-The rates are then displayed.
+The prices are then displayed.
 Each time you click again, the exchange rates are retrieved again.
-This is done for the US dollar (USD), British pound (GBP), Japanese yen (JPY) and Chinese renminbi yuan (CNY) as an example.
+This is done for the US dollar (USD), British pound (GBP), Japanese yen (JPY) and Chinese renminbi yuan (CNY), for example.

 The exchange rates are written to a data group after each click.
 The data group contains one column per currency, each of which contains the current exchange rate.